ddella/Debian11-K8s/helm.md

 ## Install Helm
 This demonstartes how to install Heml from binary.

-1. Getb the laatest version
+1. Get the latest version
 2. Download Helm client from the Releases page and Unpack the helm binary
-3. Move it to `/usr/local/bin` and you are good to go!
+3. Move it to `/usr/local/bin` and you are good to go 😀
 4. Cleanup

 ## 1. Get the latest version of Helm